 DYING BATTERY EFX

 The first time I underpowered an analog audio circuit, I did it out of simple curiosity.
 I wanted to hear what would happen if I fed a device less voltage than it was meant to receive.
 That small experiment opened a door I have never really closed.
 Voltage starvation, or voltage sag, means supplying a circuit with less than its nominal operating voltage.
 Many analog devices react in wonderfully unpredictable ways when pushed into these uneasy electrical conditions.
-Digital gear usually just shuts down, so this remains mostly a distinctly analog playground.
+Digital gear, by contrast, generally does not tolerate voltage starvation, so this remains mostly a distinctly analog playground.

 That experience made it even clearer how dramatically voltage starvation reshapes circuit behavior.
 Reducing the supply voltage affects several electrical parameters at once.
 Headroom collapses, so the circuit distorts earlier and more unpredictably.
 Op-amp bias points shift, leading to asymmetric, broken-sounding clipping.
 Current availability drops, affecting internal compensation currents and reducing effective slew rate, which makes transients smear or fold in unusual ways.
 Dynamic range shrinks, revealing gritty, touch-sensitive textures, and temperature or input level can influence the behavior far more than they normally would.
 The sound takes on a raw, unstable, glitchy personality.

 By pushing only part of a circuit outside its normal operating range, I realized how useful voltage starvation can be as an experimental tool.
 It lets me explore the hidden behaviors and limitations of whatever circuit I am working on.
-I now test voltage starvation often when prototyping around the studio.
+I test this technique often when prototyping around the studio.
 It is a safe and flexible way to explore new textures without putting finished hardware at risk, and many of the sounds I discover during these sessions end up in my sample libraries.
-Long takes from these experiments become a goldmine for lo-fi distortions, unstable drones, crushed transients, and broken machine textures.
+Long takes from these experiments become a goldmine for lo-fi distortions, and crushed transients.
 These are the kinds of sounds that feel too organic, too chaotic, and too alive for most digital emulations to capture convincingly.
 There is something strangely beautiful about a circuit struggling to stay alive.
 It reacts differently depending on how hard you play it or how close it is to shutting down entirely.
-For experimental sound designers, voltage sag opens up a world of expressive, unstable textures that simply do not exist under normal operating conditions.
+For sound design, voltage sag opens up a world of expressive, unstable textures that simply do not exist under normal operating conditions.
+If used carefully voltage starvation can be a surprisingly inspiring way to uncover strange, hidden sounds.